-Enter INTEGER [Require ≥ 5, ≤ current age] OR
+Enter INTEGER [Require ≥ 5, ≤ current age] OR -1 Do not know -3 Prefer not to answer

 If you are unsure, please provide an estimate or select 'Do not know'.

 How old were you when you last used the contraceptive pill?